-The AFM process utilizes an abrasive media applied at high pressure to change the surface characteristics of the machined component.
+The Extrude Hone AFM process, by the genuine Extrude Hone LLC company, utilizes an abrasive media for polishing and deburring components.
+The media is applied at high pressure to change the surface characteristics of the machined component.

-The AFM process is ideal for producing consistent, high-quality finishes, especially for complex internal shapes and targeted surface challenges.
+The Abrasive Flow Machining AFM process is ideal for polishing and deburring, especially for complex internal shapes.

 - A chemically inactive and non-corrosive media, is used to improve the surface finish and edge conditions.